Since January 1999, a bilingual program operates in the primary school of Killarney Heights.

 According to the principles of total bilingualism, the children have two qualified teachers, an Australian/English speaking teacher and a native French speaking teacher.

 In 2012, the school received the Label FrancÉducation as recognition by the French Government of the excellent French / English bilingual education provided by the school through its partnership with the association FANS (French speaking Association of the North Shore).
+This recognition was renewed successfully in 2018.

 This label is designed to improve the diversity and quality of French teaching abroad, and gives such institutions recognition for their quality as well as access to a whole range of services.
 Killarney Heights Public School was the first school to receive this accreditation in Australia.